National Trust Party (Malaysia)

-The National Trust Party (Malay: Parti Amanah Negara; abbrev: AMANAH) is a political party in Malaysia advocating a reformist strand of political Islam.
-The party was founded as the Malaysia Workers' Party (Malay: Parti Pekerja-Pekerja Malaysia; abbrev: PPPM) before being taken over in August 2015 to Gerakan Harapan Baru, a group of moderate-to-progressive Islamist leaders from the Pan-Malaysian Islamic Party that had lost a party election.
+The National Trust Party (Malay: Parti Amanah Negara, AMANAH) is a political party in Malaysia advocating a reformist strand of political Islam.
+The party was founded as the Malaysia Workers' Party (Malay: Parti Pekerja-Pekerja Malaysia; abbrev: PPPM) before being taken over in August 2015 by Gerakan Harapan Baru, a group of moderate-to-progressive Islamist leaders from the Pan-Malaysian Islamic Party that had lost a party election.
 The party was rebranded on 16 September 2015.
 The party currently has eight elected Members of Parliament.
 It is one of the three component parties of the incumbent Pakatan Harapan coalition in Malaysia.

 History

 Malaysian Workers' Party (PPPM)

 The Malaysian Workers' Party (Parti Pekerja-Pekerja Malaysia) was founded in January 1978 by Ganga Nayar, the first female to head a political party in Malaysia.
 Nayar was its lone candidate for the 1978 general election in the Sungei Besi parliamentary constituency and the Sungei Way state constituency.
 She performed poorly and lost her deposits in both contests.
 Since then, the Workers' Party contested very few Malaysian elections.